Skip to content

 • meet.env

-To find out the command go to Compute Engine Instances and click on the arrow close to the SSH letters and then "View gcloud command".
+To find the command, go to Compute Engine Instances , click the arrow next to SSH, and then click "View gcloud command".

 Google Cloud Platform gcloud command